-The aim of this study was to use existing seal telemetry data to quantify seal activity at the proposed Dogger Bank Zone (including a 10km buffer around it) and each of the proposed Dogger Bank Tranche sites B, C and D (including a 10km buffer around each).
-The analysis was to provide basic quantification of the connectivity between seals using each of the areas likely to be affected by wind farm construction and haulouts at designated Special Areas of Conservation (SACs) for seals.
+The aim of this study was to use existing seal telemetry data to quantify seal activity at the proposed Dogger Bank Tranche A site (including a 10km buffer around it).
+The analysis was to provide basic quantification of the connectivity between seals using the area likely to be affected by wind farm construction and haulouts at designated Special Areas of Conservation (SACs) for seals.